 In 2011 activekidsclub.com launched their own line of safety reflectors as another way to get kids and adults outside safely in our communities.

 So go outside and play!

 Founder of Activekidsclub.com

-Kari was classically trained in the culinary arts with a decade of experience running restaurants, catering businesses and cooking at the Royal Palace in Oslo, Norway.
+Kari was a classically trained in the culinary arts with a decade of experience running restaurants, catering businesses and cooking at the Royal Palace in Oslo, Norway.
 She also became a librarian with a degree from Oslo University College, Faculty of Journalism, Library and Information Science.
-Little did she know that cooking for presidents and kings would combine with a Norwegian academic degree as a researcher to become a leader in reconnecting children to nature.

 Media contact for Activekidsclub.com

 Russell is a two time Gemini nominated Director of Photography in the film and television industry.
 He feels lucky to make his living doing what he loves in life.
 Being a cinematographer demands skills both creative and physical.
 His office ranges from steamy tropics to icy winter conditions where he has learned the importance of having the proper gear.

 Raised on a horse farm in Minnesota, he thanks his childhood for introducing the outdoors to him at an early age.
 His experiences as a child fueled his imagination and his exposure to the outdoors supplied his passion and physical skills he uses everyday in his work.